Kyrgyzstan Germans: Language

-The ethnic Germans of Kyrgyzstan tend to trace their roots to western parts of Germany near the border with the Netherlands, and as such tend to speak varieties of Low German.
+The ethnic Germans of Kyrgyzstan tend to trace their roots to western parts of Germany near the border with the Netherlands.
+As such, they tend to speak varieties of Low German.
 However, many youth show language shift towards Russian, which they use for communicating with peers of other ethnicities.
 There is a Bishkek branch of the Goethe-Institut, which promotes German culture and the teaching of the German language; the local head of the Institut is herself an ethnic German born in Kyrgyzstan, who emigrated with her parents in 1978 but then returned to the country nearly three decades later to take up her present post.
 However, the study of the German language as a second language has been losing popularity even among ethnic German youth, as Chinese and English become of greater economic importance instead.

 Organisations

 In the southern city of Jalal-Abad, local ethnic Germans formed the Hope German Cultural Center in 1996.
 Four Congresses of German Youth of Kyrgyzstan (съезд немецкой молодежи Киргизии) have been held in the country; however, the most recent, in 2010, attracted only 50 participants.
 The government of Germany provides some monetary support to German organisations in Kyrgyzstan.